-(g) Defective or missing payment. - If a filing fee is required for an appeal or motion but is not submitted, the filing will be rejected.
+- (g) Defective or missing payment.
+If a filing fee is required for an appeal or motion but is not submitted or is defective, the filing will be rejected.
 See Chapter 3.1(c)(i) (Meaning of "rejected").
 If a fee payment is not in the correct amount of \$110, the filing will be rejected.
-If a fee payment is uncollectible (for example, a check "bounces"), the appeal or motion will be dismissed or denied as improperly filed.

-(h) Attaching the fee. - For appeals filed with the Board, any filing fee payment should be stapled to the Notice of Appeal (Form EOIR-26 or Form EOIR-45) as indicated on the form.
+If a fee payment is uncollectible (for example, a check "bounces"), the appeal or motion will be dismissed or denied as improperly filed. - (h) Attaching the fee.
+For appeals filed with the Board, any filing fee payment should be stapled to the Notice of Appeal (Form EOIR-26 or Form EOIR-45) as indicated on the form.
 For motions, any fee payment should be stapled to the cover sheet.

-(i) Application fees. - The Board does not collect fees for underlying applications for relief (e.g., adjustment of status, cancellation of removal).
+For any fee payment made electronically, the fee receipt should be submitted with the filing. - (i) Application fees.
+The Board does not collect fees for underlying applications for relief (e.g., adjustment of status, cancellation of removal).
 Application fees should be paid to DHS or other agency in accordance with the instructions on the application form.
 The fee structure for applications for relief and other immigration benefits is set forth in the regulations at 8 C.F.R. § 1103.7.

 When a motion before the Board is based upon newly available eligibility for relief, payment of the fee for the underlying application is not a prerequisite to filing the motion.
 Jurisdiction over an application for new relief lies with the Immigration Courts, and thus the application fee need not be paid unless and until the application comes before an Immigration Judge.